MolSSI-Education/CMS-Python-DevOps/README.md

 Python Package Development
 ==============

+## This is an old version of our Best Practices in Python Package Workshop - see the updated workshop [here](http://education.molssi.org/python-package-best-practices/)

 This repository contains lessons for the MolSSI Workshop "Best Practices in Python Package Development".
 To complete the lessons, navigate to the [lesson pages].

 This workshop is designed to take place in one day.
 At the end, all participants should have a repository on GitHub which implements [MolSSI's Best Practices] for a Python package.
 Depending on the level of students taking this course, all lessons may not be accomplished in one day.
 Workshops should cover at least lessons 1-6 (outlined below), with more potentially being added for more advanced groups.